phillies2k/Hitch/README.md

 * `name` - your application name
 * `version` - your application version
-* `exports` - (Boolean|String) Whether to export your app to globals/window or not.
+* `exports` - Whether to export your app to globals/window or not.
 If value is a string your application will be exported with that name
 * `apiUrl` - your application's base api url
 * `root` - your application's web root path (defaults to '/')
 * `pushState` - Whether to use push state or not
 * `resources` - resource definitions
 * `modules` - module definitions
 * `assets`- your application styles and media

+##### Configuring resources

+A resource can be configured as simple as `"myresource": "true"`.
+This resource will then be loaded on initialization.
+You can control access to a resource by defining an acl property for that resource which holds the permissions.

+##### Configuring assets

+Assets of type text/less or text/scss will be compiled using an appropriate compiler for either LESS- or SASS-like stylesheets.

+##### Configuring modules

+A module can have an acl property for configuring access to this module like every resource does it.
+Furthermore a special property named "resource" is available to define a resource this module uses most. (e.g. a UsersRouter usually manages users)

 ## Using the Command-Line Tool